GO

 p2f-exempted-states

-What is a NRE Account and how can a NRI send money to his NRE account in India?
+What is a NRE Account, and how can a NRI send money to his NRE account in India?

 NRE account is an account maintained in any AD Category - 1 Bank by a Non-Resident of India (NRI).
-An NRI can credit his NRE account in Indian Rupees, through any of the Exchange Houses/ MTOs who manage inward remittance to India.
+An NRI can credit his NRE account in Indian Rupees through any of the Exchange Houses/ MTOs who manage inward remittance to India.

 An NRI can make a FIR transaction to an Indian Beneficiary Account through any of the Exchange Houses/ MTOs who manage inward remittance to India.
-In domestic leg, funds can be credited to Beneficiary Account using IMPS.
+In domestic leg, funds can be credited to the Beneficiary Account using IMPS.

 Can the remittance be credited to the bank account of the beneficiary even if the beneficiary bank does not have any tie-up with a non-resident Exchange House?